xocelyk/xocelyk.github.io/_posts/2024-12-26-cot-interp.md

     > Shooting a free throw is part of basketball.\
     > Therefore, the sentence is plausible.

 For post-hoc reasoning, we are particularly interested in non-entailment and confabulation.
-If the model has pre-computed its answer, we would like to know whether it uses CoT to rationalize the that answer, or generates a final answer by ignoring the CoT and looking back at its pre-computed answer.
+If the model has pre-computed its answer, we would like to know whether it uses CoT to rationalize that answer, or generates a final answer by ignoring the CoT and looking back at its pre-computed answer.
 The former likely involves planning and intentional deception, while the latter is easier to detect.

 ## 3.3.
 Steering with Answer Vectors